abelmorad/Cyber-Defense-Network-Services-Documentation-Challenge/README.md

 ## 3. Challenge Walkthrough

 ### 3.1 Room Name: Network Services
-- **Objective**: Access a server and capture the flag by enumerating an SMB and exploiting its vulnerabilities to gain elevated access to exfiltrate data and capture the flag.
+- **Objective**: Access a server and capture the flag by enumerating an SMB and exploiting its vulnerabilities to exfiltrate sensitive data and gain access to the server and capture the flag

 ### 3.2 Enumeration
 - **Initial Scanning**: